happy-dude/dotfiles/README.md

 ### IPTables configuration

-I decided to include my IPTable configuration with this repository, located in the `dotfiles/iptables` directory.
+I decided to include my IPTables configuration with this repository, located in the `dotfiles/iptables` directory.

 Inside this directory are